epsilon537/boxlambda/docs/forth-c-ffi.md

 - Forth to C: [sw/components/forth_core/c-ffi.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/c-ffi.s)
 - C to Forth: [sw/components/forth_core/mecrisp-quintus-boxlambda.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/mecrisp-quintus-boxlambda.s)

+The BoxLambda C-Forth FFI is loosely based on Peter Schmid's work for the [Mecrisp Cube project](https://github.com/spyren/Mecrisp-Cube/tree/master).

 C has one stack, which is used to keep track of the call stack, stack frames (local variables), and - when a lot of parameters are involved - parameter passing.
 Forth uses two stacks: a **Return Stack** and a **Data Stack**.
 The return